Estimating Economic Models with Testable Assumptions: Theory and Applications: Proofs in Section 4

 The problem of finding the minimal efficiency loss becomes a linear programming problem:

 Since

-holds, so the feasible region is non-empty.
+always holds, so the feasible region is non-empty.
 This is a linear programming problem with bounded feasible set, so the minimal exists and can be achieved by some $C^{011}_1(\tilde{s}^*),C^{101}_0(\tilde{s}^*)$, which corresponds to the structure that achieves the minimal efficiency loss.
-In particular, the minimum is achieved at
+In particular, the minimum is achieved at the feasible point:

 The result follows. \end{proof}